kjproj84/kjproj84.github.io/_pages/aboutcopy.md

 ---
 - Feburary 2021.
 One work is accepted to ICWE 2021!
 - November 2020.
 Our paper RT-Trust is nominated for a **Best Paper Award** at *Journal of Computer Languages (COLA)*
 - April 2020.
-I remotely attended [the WebConf 2020](https://www2020.thewebconf.org).
+I remotely attended [theWebConf 2020](https://www2020.thewebconf.org).
 <details>
 <summary style='margin-left:0in;color#088A85'>Old News</summary>
 <ul>
 <li>March 2020.
 I passed my preliminary exam.
 See <a href="https://kjproj84.github.io/Kijin_An_Prelim_proposal.pdf">my document</a>.</li>
 <li>Feburary 2020.
 I attended SANER 2020, London at Canada.</li>
 <li>January 2020.
-A PhD Symposium paper is accepted to WebConf 2020.</li>
+A PhD Symposium paper is accepted to theWebConf 2020.</li>
 <li>January 2020.
-One work is accepted to WebConf 2020!</li>
+One work is accepted to theWebConf 2020!</li>
 <li>December 2019.
 Our work is accepted to Journal of Computer Languages.</li>
 <li>December 2019.
 One work is accepted to SANER 2020!</li>
 </ul>